microsoft/Pyjion/pep.rst

 even go as far as to dynamically rewrite bytecode prior to execution to inject e.g. breakpoints in the bytecode.

+It also turns out that Google has provided a very similar API internally for years.
+It has been used for performant debugging purposes.

 Implementation
 ==============